Trump, top officials defend response to Russia bounty threat

 The national security adviser echoed the recent White House talking point faulting not Russia but government leakers and the media for making the matter public.

+Sen. Patrick Toomey of Pennsylvania called for administration officials to address the entire Senate and answer questions.
+He said he had reviewed classified documents regarding the potential bounties “upon which recent news reports are based” and said the information raises many questions.

-“If reports are true that Russia has been paying a bounty to the Taliban to kill American soldiers, this is a serious escalation,” Iowa Sen. Chuck Grassley said on the Senate floor.
-“It demands a strong response, and I don’t mean a diplomatic response.”
+“If it is concluded that Russia offered bounties to murder American soldiers, a firm American response is required in short order,” Toomey said.

+Iowa Sen. Chuck Grassley had similar words on the Senate floor, saying that if the reports are true, “it demands a strong response, and I don’t mean a diplomatic response.”
-Earlier in the week, Sen. Ben Sasse, R-Neb., said Congress needed to find out who knew what when, and if Trump didn’t know, “how the hell not?”

 House Democrats who were briefed at the White House on Tuesday questioned why Trump wouldn’t have been briefed sooner and pushed White House officials to have the president make a strong statement.
 They said the administration should brief all members of Congress.

-House Intelligence Committee Chairman Adam Schiff, one of the Democrats who attended the briefing, said it was “inexplicable” why Trump won’t say publicly that he is working to get to the bottom of the issue and why he won’t call out Putin.
+House Intelligence Committee Chairman Adam Schiff, one of the Democrats who attended the briefing, said it was “inexplicable” that Trump won’t say publicly that he is working to get to the bottom of the issue and won’t call out Putin.
 He said Trump’s defense that he hadn’t been briefed was inexcusable.

 “Many of us do not understand his affinity for that autocratic ruler who means our nation ill,” Schiff said.

-Senate Republicans who received their own briefing largely defended the president, arguing along with the White House that the intelligence was unverified.
+Senate Republicans who received their own briefing largely agreed with the White House that the intelligence was unverified.
 Wisconsin Sen. Ron Johnson, chairman of the Homeland Security and Governmental Affairs Committee, said Trump “can’t be made aware of every piece of unverified intelligence.”

 Similarly, Majority Leader Mitch McConnell said he didn’t think Trump should be “subjected to every rumor.”